How do I check out and check in items?

 1. From the main menu, select Fulfillment > Return Items

-2. Scan barcode into the Returns field
+2. Scan barcode into the Manage Return Items field

-• If an item needs to be sent somewhere, a pop-up message will indicate next steps.
+If an item needs to be sent somewhere, a pop-up message will indicate next steps.

-• If an item has a hold request in the current library, a hold slip prints automatically.
+If an item has a hold request in the current library, a hold slip prints automatically.

 Best Practices for Returns

-• When an item that has a hold request for a patron is scanned in via Return Items at the library that patron selected for pickup, an email notification will be sent to the patron telling them the item is on hold for them.
+When an item that has a hold request for a patron is scanned in via Return Items at the library that patron selected for pickup, an email notification will be sent to the patron telling them the item is on hold for them.

-• If an item’s record needs work - for example, cataloging work by technical services - and it has a work order request on it, returning the item generates the message Item is requested by another patron
+If an item’s record needs work - for example, cataloging work by technical services - and it has a work order request on it, returning the item generates the message Item is requested by another patron.
+In this situation, the word "patron" includes both individuals and library departments, such as technical services

 Adapted from Harvard Libraries